w-k/secret-santa/README.md

 └── Mary
 ```

-Where `Ashley` is the `id_rsa.pub` file received from Ashley and so on.
+Where `Ashley` is the `id_rsa.pub` file received from Ashley, etc.

-To demonstrate the random assignment works:
+To demonstrate that the random assignment works:

 ```bash
 secret-santa -in=./pubkeys -demo